cdevshub/afero-devdocs/docs/Publish.md

 ## Now, Let’s Publish

-**1.** With the Afero mobile app active and your device powered up, the Status for this device should show a number like -30dBm.
+**1**&nbsp;&nbsp;With the Afero mobile app active and your device powered up, the Status for this device should show a number like -30dBm.
 Specifying a specific numeric target is complex, but the point is that Status should not read “OFFLINE”.
 If it does, try restarting the mobile app, cycling power to the device, or restarting the Afero Profile Editor.

-**2.** Select the orange checkbox next to the ID of the device to which you intend to install.
+**2**&nbsp;&nbsp;Select the orange checkbox next to the ID of the device to which you intend to install.

-**3.** Click the PUBLISH button in the upper-right of the window.
+**3**&nbsp;&nbsp;Click the PUBLISH button in the upper-right of the window.

-**4.** After a short interval, you should see a banner at the top of the window that tells you the Profile has been published and the Over-The-Air (OTA) update is in progress.
+**4**&nbsp;&nbsp;After a short interval, you should see a banner at the top of the window that tells you the Profile has been published and the Over-The-Air (OTA) update is in progress.
 During the update, you may see log info scroll past in the Device Activity, including lines such as “The Profile ID for this device was changed from <old ID> to <new ID>”.
 On the Afero dev boards, you may also see the LED flash.

-**5.** The update of your device is complete when the SW Version data in the Developer Devices table reads the new version number.
+**5**&nbsp;&nbsp;The update of your device is complete when the SW Version data in the Developer Devices table reads the new version number.
 This indicates the new Profile has been installed, and the device has restarted and reported its software version to the Afero Cloud.

-**6.** When the Profile is complete, the Afero mobile app should update to display the Control UI you defined for your device.
+**6**&nbsp;&nbsp;When the Profile is complete, the Afero mobile app should update to display the Control UI you defined for your device.
 If the update does not happen quickly, try restarting the Afero mobile app.

 Once the new Control UI is in place, you should be able to use the controls to change attributes on the associated device.